Jared-Godar/codeup_notes/admin/daily_quotes.md

 "A program is a building of thought.", - Marjn Haverbeke From Ryan.
 If the blinking cursor is making you want to write code, slow down - plan it out - paper / whiteboard

 23SEP21
-"Some lessons you learn gradually and some you learn in a sudden moment, like a flash going off in a dark room.”
+"Some lessons you learn gradually and some you learn in a sudden moment, like a flash going off incd a dark room.”
  ―  John Darnielle

  Don't get frustratd when things don't seem like they are coming as quickly as you would like.